explore-os/.github/profile/README.md

-The `supervisor` scans the `send` directory in pre-defined intervals (2 second cycle by default), if it sees a message with a valid name, it will move the file into the actors `spool` directory, where its picked up in the next cycle.
+The `supervisor` scans the `send` directory in pre-defined intervals (2 second cycle by default), if it sees a message with a valid name, it will move the file into the actors `mailbox` directory, where its picked up in the next cycle.

-The `supervisor` also scans the `spool` directories of each actor.
+The `supervisor` also scans the `mailbox` directories of each actor.
 If it doesn't contain a file named `current`, it will take the oldest message and rename it to that.
 After thats done, it will send the signal `USR1` to the actor, so it knows its allowed to read the message.
 After the actor is done, it will delete the file, making space for the next one.